phyooma/phyooma/README.md

 # Greetings,

-I am Jonah, but you can call me Whirr, bluudud, or whoever I'm cosplaying as right now.
+I am Jonah, but you can call me Whirr, or whoever I'm cosplaying as right now.

 I go by any pronouns, I don't give a damn about those anyway.